 Serum ACTH levels can differentiate ACTH-dependent Cushing syndrome (elevated ACTH or inappropriately normal ACTH) from ACTH-independent (low ACTH level) Cushing syndrome.
-In patients with ACTH-dependent Cushing syndrome, the high-dose dexamethasone suppression test done by giving 8 mg dexamethasone by mouth at 2300 h and checking cortisol next day at 0800 h, can differentiate pituitary ACTH from an ectopic ACTH source.
-A high dose dexamethasone suppression test will decrease cortisol level by 50 % if ACTH source is a pituitary adenoma, but not if ACTH is secreted by an ectopic tumor (e.g., oat cell lung carcinoma).
+In patients with ACTH-dependent Cushing syndrome, the high-dose dexamethasone suppression test done by giving 8 mg dexamethasone by mouth at 2300 h and checking cortisol the next day at 0800 h, can differentiate pituitary ACTH from an ectopic ACTH source.
+A high-dose dexamethasone suppression test will decrease cortisol level by 50 % if the ACTH source is a pituitary adenoma, but not if ACTH is secreted by an ectopic tumor (e.g., oat cell lung carcinoma).
 Pituitary MRI, unenhanced CT scan of the adrenals, and chest X-ray and CT are also useful to localize the pathology.

 False-positive results (pseudo-Cushing) can be associated with conditions such as anxiety, depression, uncontrolled diabetes mellitus, alcoholism, and obsessive-compulsive syndrome.
 Although dexamethasone suppression testing and 24-hour urine cortisol levels can be abnormal, results are generally less than 4-fold the upper limit of normal.